kumahq/kuma-website/app/docs/dev/networking/dns.md

 As the DNS requests are sent to the Envoy DNS filter first, any DNS name that exists inside the mesh will always resolve to the mesh address.
 This in practice means that DNS name present in the mesh will "shadow" equivalent names that exist outside the mesh.

-Kuma DNS is not a service discovery mechanism, it does not return real IP address of service instances.
+{{site.mesh_product_name}} DNS is not a service discovery mechanism, it does not return real IP address of service instances.
 Instead, it always returns a single VIP that is assigned to the relevant service in the mesh.
 This makes for a unified view of all services within a single zone or across multiple zones.

-The default TTL is 60 seconds, to ensure the client synchronizes with Kuma DNS and to account for any intervening changes.
+The default TTL is 60 seconds, to ensure the client synchronizes with {{site.mesh_product_name}} DNS and to account for any intervening changes.

 ## Installation

 {% tabs installation useUrlFragment=false %}
 {% tab installation Kubernetes %}

-Kuma DNS is enabled by default whenever kuma-dp sidecar proxy is injected.
+{{site.mesh_product_name}} DNS is enabled by default whenever kuma-dp sidecar proxy is injected.

 {% endtab %}
 {% tab installation Universal %}